 Public organisations must make sure that they treat disabled people and non-disabled people the same.
 To do this they must:

-- Take steps to meet the needs of people with disabilities
+- take steps to meet the needs of people with disabilities, and

 The public organisation must try to tackle prejudice and increase understanding of disability.